mongodb/mongo-kafka/demos/field-decryption-and-csfle/IMPLEMENTATION-SUMMARY.md

 - `connector-jar/` - Directory for the connector JAR

 **What the Demo Shows**:
-1. Creates sample data encrypted with AES (simulating Oracle)
+1. Creates sample data encrypted with AES (simulating legacy system encryption)
 2. Publishes to Kafka (still encrypted)
 3. Sink Connector decrypts using `SampleAesFieldValueTransformer`
 4. Sink Connector re-encrypts using MongoDB CS-FLE